ahmadalwy3/ahmadalwy3/Firefox-WebExtensions.md

 However this is theoretical:
 - August 2nd is in less than two weeks
-- I can't install a functional version of uBO/webext-hybrid on Firefox for Android yet, neither stable 54 nor beta 55.
-This is a showstopper.
+- I can't install a functional version of uBO/webext-hybrid on Firefox for Android yet, This is a showstopper:
+    - Firefox for Android 54: no way to access the popup panel or dashboard.
+    - Firefox for Android 55 (beta): "extension corrupted" message when trying to install uBO/webext.

 ### Future of uBO/legacy